dotnet/designs/accepted/2021/package-validation/package-validation.md

 **Owner** [Immo Landwerth](https://github.com/terrajobst)

 With .NET Core & Xamarin we have made cross-platform a mainstream requirement for library authors.
-However, we lack validation to ensure that library developers, which can result in packages that don't work well which in turn hurts our ecosystem.
+However, we lack validation tooling which can result in packages that don't work well which in turn hurts our ecosystem.
 This is especially problematic for emerging platforms where adoption isn't high enough to warrant special attention by library authors.

 The tooling we provide as part of the SDK has close to zero validation that multi-targeted packages are well-formed.
 For example, a package that